Compare Our Asset Allocation Portfolios

 - Automatic Rebalancing: Portfolios are regularly rebalanced to help you stay on track with the risk level or target date you choose

-- Broad Diversification: Each portfolio invests in up to 14 different funds, spread across a variety of investment styles and market capitalizations
+- Broad Diversification: Each portfolio invests in multiple funds, spread across a variety of investment styles and market capitalizations

 - Simplified Record Keeping: You only have one fund to monitor